val-town/vtlsp/ls-ws-server/README.md

   },
 });

-proxy.listen(); // Listens by default on standard in / out, and acts as a real LSP
+proxy.listen(); // Listens by default on standard in / out, and acts as a real LS
 ```

 We're using Deno, but you could just as well write this in Node.
 To run it, you'd use a command like: